 In the past she has served as the program chair for the 2017 Louisiana Historical Association Conference and the co-organizer for THATCamp Louisiana, as well as a 2016-2017 Louisiana Sea Grant LaDIA Fellow.

 Presently, she serves as part of the research faculty at the Institute for Coastal & Water Research (ICaWR), the Louisiana Watershed Flood Center, and the Center for Louisiana Studies at the University of Louisiana at Lafayette and as part of a National Science Foundation grant research team studying the impact of disaster on Louisiana.
-She is co-author of the textbook, The Louisiana Experience (2016), and currently on sabbatical funded by a Louisiana Board of Regents Artists and Scholars Grant at work on her book manuscript, Tempest: Hurricanes & American Culture (forthcoming Spring 2019, LSU Press).
+She is co-author of the textbook, The Louisiana Experience (2016), and recipient of a Louisiana Board of Regents Artists and Scholars Grant for her book manuscript, Tempest: Hurricanes & American Culture (forthcoming Spring 2019, LSU Press).

 To view some of Skilton's most recent work, check out the February 2018 issue of The American Historian, where she discusses teaching and researching disaster history.
 (Click link here)